Master of Social Work (MSW) Programs in Colorado - Campus and Online

 CSU also offers its advanced standing program in a part-time, hybrid format (e.g., hybrid-online) in which students take online courses, attend two campus-based intensive learning weekends per semester, and attend a campus-based capstone project presentation at the end of the program.
 Campus learning session sites vary by cohort, with CSU hosting cohorts at its Denver, Boulder and Fort Collins campuses.

-Colorado State University – Pueblo (CSU-Pueblo) has a mostly campus-based advanced standing MSW program track that requires applicants to have a BSW degree, an undergraduate GPA of 3.0 or higher on a four-point scale, and a minimum of 120 hours of volunteer or paid work experience in a human services field above and beyond field education completed as part of their BSW program.
-The CSU-Pueblo MSW program has an Advanced Generalist concentration with a Focus on Trauma that provides training and instruction in clinical and macro practice social work.
-Students in the program must complete 41 credits, including 500 hours of field education, over three consecutive semesters (fall, spring, and summer) and can thus graduate in one calendar year.
+Colorado State University – Pueblo (CSU-Pueblo) has a hybrid, advanced standing MSW program with a concentration in Advanced Generalist Practice.
+This MSW requires applicants to have a BSW degree, an undergraduate GPA of 3.0 or higher on a four-point scale, and a minimum of 120 hours of volunteer or paid work experience in a human services field above and beyond field education completed as part of their BSW program.
+CSU-Pueblo’s MSW program includes courses in micro (clinical) and mezzo macro social work assessments and interventions, advanced interventions for children and families, social work supervision and administration, and advanced macro social work practice.
+Students in the program must complete 34 credits, including 500 hours of field education, over three consecutive semesters (fall, spring, and summer) and can thus graduate in one calendar year.
 Classes for the program meet every other weekend in Colorado Springs and in Pueblo, with some classes being held online.
-CSU-Pueblo is in the candidacy phase for CSWE accreditation.

 DU also offers two additional MSW programs with advanced standing tracks: a Western Colorado MSW program that holds classes on Fridays and Saturdays in Glenwood Springs; and a Four Corners MSW program that holds classes on Fridays and Saturdays in Durango.
 Both programs offer an advanced generalist curriculum that provides training, instruction, and 500 hours of required field education in clinical and macro practice social work among rural and/or tribal populations.